-This book is divided into six chapters:
+This book is divided into ten more chapters:

-- The beginning of the book (chapters 2 and 4) explains how to design your database schema, stored procedures, and client applications for maximum performance. - Chapters 5 explains how to accommodate flexibility in the schema design through the use of JSON columns and indexes. - Chapter 6 explains how to use VoltDB's geospatial capabilities for applications that need to combine standard database content with location-specific information such geographic points and shapes. - Chapter 7 explains in detail how memory is used by the VoltDB server process.
+- The beginning of the book (chapters 2 and 4) explains how to design your database schema, stored procedures, and client applications for maximum performance. - Chapters 5 and 6 explain how to use the latest Java Client API to create a modern, efficient Java application using VoltDB and how to use the new client library to prioritize your transactions. - Chapter 7 explains how to accommodate flexibility in the schema design through the use of JSON columns and indexes.

+- Chapter 8 explains how to use VoltDB's geospatial capabilities for applications that need to combine standard database content with location-specific information such geographic points and shapes. - Chapter 9 explains how to create custom connectors for import and export, as well as formatters to be used by importers. - Chapter 10 explains how to define your own scalar and aggregate functions for use in SQL statements. - Chapter 11 explains how to implement custom tasks that execute stored procedures on a specified schedule. - Chapter 12 explains how to use compound procedures to extend VoltDB and automate business logic in streaming applications. - Chapter 13 explains in detail how memory is used by the VoltDB server process. - Chapter 14 provides guidelines for configuring time services when running a VoltDB cluster.